Hithesh-19/Module-4/File Handling : Count Lines Not Starting with 'T'.md

 ## 🧾 Program
 ```
-ile_content = """This is the first line.
+file_content = """This is the first line.
 The sun is shining.
 Today is a good day.
 Another line that does not start with T.